AstroJames/PLASMAtools/README.md

-# Python tools for reading and manipulating numerical fluid and partile data
+# Python tools for reading and manipulating plasma fluid simulations

 Utilises some MP parallelisation, and lots of vectorisation through the numpy library.